How to: Travel on a Budget

 While on your trip

-Many of us feel there’s a long checklist of things we MUST see and do while visiting a certain destination and that this MUST cost us a decent amount of money.
+Many of us feel there’s a long checklist of things we MUST see and do while visiting a certain destination and that visiting these things MUST cost us a decent amount of money.
 However that’s totally not true; try out these tips to cut down on costs without cutting down on your great experience:

 2.)
 Seek out free attractions: Not everything worth seeing at your destination should require you to pay (in fact, we’d argue most of the true gems are free of cost)!
 Pay attention to the entrance fees of different attractions and plan accordingly.
 You may be able to see/do tons without shelling out any money or you may need to strategically choose just one or two paid attractions that you absolutely can’t pass up.